KrbAlmryde/cs474-Hw1/README.md

         gradle --daemon run

+### Testing ###
+ I learned a touch too late about the whole Unit test requirement so there are none to be had.
+Lame.
+However, there are plenty of test files that ive worked quite extensively with that you are more than welcome to play around with.
+You can find them here:

+    HW1/
+        src/
+            test/
+                resources/    // <--- for Really BIG projects simple/       // <--- for single file applications

 ### Who do I talk to? ###

 * If you have any specific questions contact me via [kyle.almryde@gmail.com](kyle.almryde@gmail.com)